-At our outpatient treatment center, adults can receive PTSD care in the form of group therapy, individual therapy and family therapy.
+At our outpatient treatment clinic, adults can receive PTSD care in the form of group therapy, individual therapy and family therapy.
 Group therapy is an important element of PTSD treatment, bringing adults out of isolation and giving them a strong support system.
 You will participate in a range of groups covering topics such as coping skills, emotion regulation and communication.

 At Sierra at Southlake, we ensure that every adult’s treatment plan includes PTSD therapies that are customized to meet their unique needs and aftercare planning to promote long-term healing.